Prasiolite - Prase quartz, green or hyaline

 Mineralogy of Prasiolite

-Prasiolite is a variety of quartz (SiO₂) belonging to the silicate class, specifically the tectosilicate subclass.
+Prasiolite is a variety of quartz (SiO₂) belonging to the silicate class and the tectosilicate subclass.

-Its density is 2.65, it has no cleavage, and fractures conchoidally.
+Its density is 2.65, it has no cleavage, and it fractures conchoidally.

 It is found in Poland, Namibia, Canada, Brazil, the United States, Germany (Nack), as well as in Bolivia, Uruguay, Mexico, Tanzania, Madagascar, Mozambique, Zimbabwe, Thailand, India, and China.